diyorbek/lotin-kirill/README.md

 ### Exceptional words

-You can initialize the transliterator object with exceptional words list:
+You can initialize the transliterator object with an exceptional words list:

 ```js
 import Transliterator from 'lotin-kirill';